 With the New York Pass, you need to head to the Big Bus Welcome center to exchange for a bus ticket before boarding.
 This is in the Madame Tussauds lobby on 42nd St less than a block away from the start of the tour and was painless enough.

-We then headed to the Tour Start and hopped on the Bus ready for a days sightseeing.
+We then headed to the Tour Start and hopped on the Bus ready for a day’s sightseeing.
 We made it about 2 stops and about 5 mins before our first Hop Off Stop.

 Empire State Building

 There are several observation Decks in New York, Our favorite is the Empire State.
-While most people will tell you the view is better from the Rockefeller, and it is, There is just something about this big old building we love and being right in the heart of midtown it really feels the center of new york!
+While most people will tell you the view is better from the Rockefeller, and it is, There is just something about this big old building we love, and being right in the heart of midtown it really feels like the center of new york!

 It was a very quiet morning and we flew right up to the top with no fuss.
 The New York Pass offers “Skip the Queue perks” here but really there wasn’t any queue to speak of and we whizzed up to the top in no time.
 The View from the top is staggering and the cool crisp clear day made for excellent viewing and photo opportunities.
 Along with spotting the places we were heading to later today.

 It hasn’t been long since we were last up here but the rate of building work in Manhattan is astounding.
 They really are throwing buildings up.
 There are several large buildings going up on the Park Boundary including the gigantic Central park tower that will actually be bigger than the freedom tower, minus its spire!
-The Hudson Yards Development is transforming West Side Yards in the mid-town Hudson river area with several huge buildings going up including the monstrous 30 Hudson Yard and it the Citys third tallest building…for now.
+The Hudson Yards Development is transforming West Side Yards in the mid-town Hudson river area with several huge buildings going up including the monstrous 30 Hudson Yard and it is the Citys third tallest building…for now.
 We may also have to revisit which is our favorite observation deck too as the new 100th-floor observation deck juts out 75 feet into the Abyss!

 We really feel by the next time we are up here we will barely recognize the place!